 Summer is almost here!
 If this is the last summer with your teen at home before they start college as a freshman, you could blink and suddenly realize the summer has just flown by.

-It’s the last summer before your high school senior turns into a college freshman.
-If you’re not careful, this summer will just fly by.
+It’s the last summer before college and if you’re not careful, this summer can just fly by.
 Here are 10 things you’ll want to do so you can face college drop-off day feeling like you and your child are both prepared!

 Your child is no doubt filling their time hanging out with friends and enjoying a summer of decreased responsibility after the stress of senior year, but you may be looking at your child with anticipatory nostalgia and wondering how to take advantage of this last summer together before the big move to college.

-Here are a few things you can do to make the most of this time.
+Here are a few things you can do the summer before college to make the most of this time.

 In addition to getting a clean bill of health, take advantage of this of this visit to discuss how your child should get medical attention at school and where and how any prescriptions should be filled.
 Your doctor may also be able to help you get a blanket HIPPA form for your child (and here’s why you need one.)